kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 Why this is useful:

 - if deserialization fails, Kora can pass the error to your listener
-- your business code can separate “valid event” from “message could not be read”
+- your business code can separate "valid event" from "message could not be read"
 - the guide can show both the simple shape and the more defensive production-style shape

+Note the nullability in both languages.
+The event parameter must accept `null`, because a record whose body could not be read arrives with the exception instead of a value.
+In Java that means
+`@Nullable`; in Kotlin it means `UserCreatedEvent?`.
+Declaring a non-null Kotlin parameter here is a compile-time error, not a runtime surprise.

+The same nullability shows up if you ever write a Kafka `Deserializer` by hand: `JsonReader.read(...)` is declared `@Nullable`, so Kotlin sees `T?` and a deserializer with a non-null return type has to narrow it with `requireNotNull(...)`.
+See [Custom deserializer](../documentation/kafka.md#custom-deserializer).

 This is also a nice symmetry with the HTTP guides: the controller is still the entry point for the HTTP command, but now the consumer becomes the entry point for the asynchronous processing stage.